theQRL/documentation/docs/Use/Tools/multisig/multisig.md

 ## Multi-sig Overview

 1. Multiple users create individual QRL addresses, and backup their secret keys.
 Each party must have a QRL address they control.
 [See the Wallet Documentation](/use/wallet/overview) for more on generating a new address
-2. After establishing the users in the multi-sig agreement one of the users creates a new Multi-Sig address, inputting all of the parties public addresses into the transaction information.
-This transaction is sent onto the QRL network and is required to generate the new multi-sig shared address.
+2. After establishing the users in the multisig agreement one of the users creates a new Multisig address, inputting all of the parties public addresses into the transaction information.
+This transaction is sent onto the QRL network and is required to generate the new multisig shared address.
-3. Funds are then transferred into the new address to be a shared responsibility of the group as established in the initial multi-sig generation.
+3. Funds are then transferred into the new address to be a shared responsibility of the group as established in the initial multisig generation.
 4. A single user in the group initiates a **vote transaction** to propose funds are sent to a given address.
-5. Members of the multi-sig group must vote to approve or deny the transaction.
-No funds will be transferred until the threshold is met that was established in the initial multi-sig creation. example, 2 of 3 addresses or 4 of 4 need to vote yes to approve.
+5. Members of the multisig group must vote to approve or deny the transaction.
+No funds will be transferred until the threshold is met that was established in the initial multisig creation. example, 2 of 3 addresses or 4 of 4 need to vote yes to approve.
 6. After the threshold has been met the funds will be sent to the address as outlined in the vote proposal.
 If the threshold is not met within the given time frame the transaction will not happen, and another vote proposal will need to be initiated.